 The Manufacturing Welding program at MCC has been approved by the American Welding Society (AWS) as a Level I (entry level) SENSE Program.
 SENSE, stands for Schools Excelling through National Skills Standards Education is a nationally recognized certification.
 It prepares students in the daytime for gas metal arc welding, shielded metal arc welding, flux cored arc welding, tig, and gas tungsten arc welding techniques.
 Students passing the AWS certification will be entered into a nationwide data base.
 This certification will allow employers to hire welders from the program who have met these national standards.
 Also, students wishing to further their training can attend any AWS SENSE approved school across the nation without having to repeat their training.

 Iowa Valley’s State of the Art Welding Facility and Highly Skilled and Certified Instructors

 In 2008 IVCE opened a 3,600 sq. ft., 24-station welding lab, with student technology classrooms, and computer labs, as part of the $2.15 million Business and Technology Center, 102 College Drive on the MCC campus in Marshalltown.
 The 12,200 sq. ft. building includes specialty air handling and exhaust systems in the welding lab for safety.
 The Iowa Valley/Marshalltown Community College welding program is helping students take their next step to a successful career, and ensuring a skilled workforce is available in the Central Iowa industrial community.

 We have trainers who are AWS certified welders, educators, and certified weld inspectors (CWI).
-They can train and test students to certify or re-certify to various procedures for all types of welding.
+They can train and test students to qualify for various procedures for all types of welding.
 The Iowa Valley Community College District welding program is helping students take their next step to a successful career, and ensuring a skilled workforce is available in the Central Iowa industrial community.